 I actively educate them about how the world functions.
 They have to work to achieve success – financially, personally, and spiritually.
 It won’t just be handed to them.

 We don’t have any needs go unmet.
 We have more than enough clothing and food.
-We have a safe, comfortable house filled with furniture, electronics, modern conveniences – luxuries we take for granted – compared to so many others in the world.
+We have a safe, comfortable house filled with furniture, electronics, modern conveniences – luxuries we often take for granted – compared to so many others in the world, or even around the corner.

-We travel to see how the rest of the world lives.
+We travel often to see how the rest of the world lives.
 We watch documentaries about history and culture.
-We read, read, read about other cultures and peoples around the world.
-We especially love missionary stories and living history books to help us really understand.
+We read, read, read about history, other cultures, and peoples around the world.

-My kids store away bits of knowledge from our travel experiences and lessons about the world.
+My kids store away bits of knowledge from our travel experiences and lessons about the world and I refer to them over the years as reminders and we look at pictures to help us remember.

 I encourage my kids to be self-motivated.
 We don’t use punishments or rewards.